Sheet Pan Teriyaki Tofu and Broccolini

 Serving Teriyaki Tofu

 With tofu and vegetables along with rice for a side dish, this is a complete meal that’s great for a weeknight dinner.
-If you’re looking for a salad to go with it, try this Cucumber Carrot Salad with peanut dressing or this Asian Cabbage Salad with red bell peppers and almond ginger vinaigrette.
+If you’re looking for a salad to go with it, try this cucumber carrot salad with peanut dressing, this Asian cabbage salad with red bell peppers and almond ginger vinaigrette or this edamame cucumber salad.

 Leftovers & Storage